Health Lifestyle

 Zinc

 A 2011 study showed that people with anxiety had lower levels of zinc in their bodies than matched controls who did not suffer from anxiety.
-In addition, the anxious group reported fewer symptoms after a course of supplementation with zinc and antioxidants.
+In addition, the anxious group reported fewer symptoms after a course of zinc and antioxidant supplementation.

 Magnesium

 Magnesium may also play a role in regulating the nervous system to reduce symptoms of anxiety.
-While more research is needed, a 2017 meta-analysis showed a correlation between low magnesium levels and increased anxiety, as well as some data suggesting that supplementation could help.
+While not conclusive, a 2017 meta-analysis showed a correlation between low magnesium levels and increased anxiety, as well as some data suggesting that supplementation could help.

 Omega-3 Fatty Acids

 Several studies have shown that supplementation with omega-3 fatty acids can reduce symptoms of anxiety.
-Researchers theorize that an imbalanced ratio of omega-3 to omega-6 fatty acids (specifically getting too much omega 6s and not enough omega 3s) can negatively affect brain function and can heighten the risk of several mental and psychological issues.
+Researchers theorize that an imbalanced omega-3-to-omega-6 fatty acid ratio (specifically, too many omega-6s and not enough omega-3s) can negatively affect brain function, heightening the risk of several mental and psychological issues.

 Probiotics